nsqio/nsq/_includes/intro.md

 ### Getting Help

-If you're having trouble or have questions about NSQ, the best place to ask is the [user group][google_group].
+If you're having trouble or have questions about **NSQ**, the best place to ask is the [user group][google_group].

 ### Issues